ritvijsharma/Sublet-Hub/README.md

 <ul>

 <li>
-Rental Hub offers an extensive selection of rental categories, making it easy for users to find what they need, Whether it be Furniture, Two wheeler, Four Wheeler or telivison We have got all covered.
+Sublet Hub offers an extensive selection of Sublet categories, making it easy for users to find what they need, Whether it be Furniture, Two wheeler, Four Wheeler or telivison We have got all covered.

 </ul>